“In Year 7, I broke the record for javelin - I think my attitude to sport transfers into academic study.”

 On arrival, I immediately fell in love with the school, the location and the buzz around the place.
 I I have always loved music and in my first year I played a trumpet concerto with an orchestra – how many people get that opportunity!
 The Music Department staff here are fantastic and there are concerts nearly every week.
 But it’s not just music; Forest encourages everyone to improve at what they're good at, to try new things, and celebrates pupils’ achievements whoever they are.
 In addition to music, I run the Amnesty International Group.
 Since Year 9, we have raised £3,000.
 As part of a recent campaign we wrote letters to MPs about the refugee crisis, campaigning for children to be allowed into our country.

-"I want to be an athlete when I grow up."
+"I want to be a pro-rugby player when I grow up."

 “I love the Sixth Form is separate to the rest of the School.
 We have our own space and are treated like adults by our teachers.”